 - Peer group members should set their own rules and expectations.
-These should be in line with organisational policies. - Peer group members may choose to take turns each week to facilitate the group. - Peer group members can take turns to do case presentations and work with each other to discuss what is working well and identifying key challenges. - Peer group members can discuss challenges they might be having in their daily routines and offer support to one another. - Peer group can serve as a reflective team, working together to manage the situations they are facing (see section 4.4 for more information on reflective thinking). - Peer group members can focus sessions on their own wellbeing and include activities that promote resilience.
+These should be in line with organisational policies. - Peer group members may choose to take turns each week to facilitate the group. - Peer group members can take turns to do case presentations and work with each other to discuss what is working well and identifying key challenges. - Peer group members can discuss challenges they might be having in their daily routines and offer support to one another. - Peer group can serve as a reflective team, working together to manage the situations they are facing (see section 4.4 for more information on reflective practice). - Peer group members can focus sessions on their own wellbeing and include activities that promote self-regulation, self-awareness and skill-building on giving and receiving feedback.